 I know that the photos of the process may not provide you with all you need to know, so here’s a video tutorial that should prove helpful!:

-Once you’re finished making your corner swirl(s), it’s time to add lettering to your piece.
-I love how beautifully Amy Style calligraphy complements the swirls in the envelope below (and vice-versa)!
-The curvy Amy letters mimic the curlicues in the swirl, which gives the piece a neat and cohesive yet artistic feel!
+Once you’re finished making your corner flourishes, it’s time to add lettering to your piece.
+I love how Amy Style calligraphy complements the swirls in the envelope below (and vice-versa).
+The curvy Amy letters mimic the curlicues in the swirl, which gives the piece a neat and cohesive feel.